 Part of the appeal of the firm is its ability to tap into new business lines, and ride-hailing is now only part of its offering.
-Being marked as a growth stock with an ambitious approach, it attracts investors looking to scale-up on their risk-return.
-Recent moves in the Uber share price suggest now could be the time to buy Uber shares.
-It’s hard to get away from the market risk of a firm that is yet to post any significant profits.
-Operational risk — the potential that you suffer at the hands of an unscrupulous broker — can be managed more easily.
-This report will establish the path to take to make sure you choose a safe broker, how to open an account and how to book that Uber trade.
+Being marked as a growth stock with an ambitious approach, it attracts investors looking to scale up on their risk return.
+However, it’s hard to get away from the market risk of a firm that has just recently posted an operating profit.
+This report will establish the path to take to make sure you choose a safe broker, how to open an account, and how to book that Uber trade.

 Uber Shares: The Basics

-The register of shareholders shows the firm has matured from being a tech-start-up.
-The Chief Executive Officer (Dara Khosrowshahi) owns 0.05% of the firm, and Chief Legal Officer (Tony West) and Chief Financial Officer (Nelson Chai) both have holdings of 0.01%.
-They still have skin in the game, but institutional investors are now the big shareholders.
-SB Investment Advisers (UK) Ltd owns 12.6% of total shares outstanding, Morgan Stanley 5.8% and Fidelity 4.7%.
+Uber Technologies Inc. is listed on the NYSE under the ticker “UBER.”
+The register of shareholders shows the firm has matured from being a tech start-up.
+The Chief Executive Officer (Dara Khosrowshahi), Chief Legal Officer (Tony West), and Chief Financial Officer (Nelson Chai) still have skin in the game, but institutional investors are now the big shareholders.

 Big investors have been drawn into positions thanks to the firm’s potential for growth.
-The 2020 sale of the driverless car operations points to the firm moving away from having a bottomless pit of cash available and suggests it could be beginning to blend growth prospects with the need to turn a profit.
+The 2020 sale of the driverless car operations suggested the firm had moved away from having a bottomless pit of cash available and was more focused on turning a profit.

-Uber listed on the Nasdaq on 9th May 2019 at $45 per share.
-It was one of the largest IPOs in history, and being a high profile proposition, its subsequent share-price slide caught the headlines.
-By November 2019, Uber shares were trading close to $25, and in the COVID-crash of March 2020, the shares hit an all-time low of $13.71.
+Uber shares made their market debut on May 9, 2019, at $45 per share.
+It was one of the largest IPOs in history, and being a high-profile proposition, its subsequent share-price slide caught the headlines.

 Steps to Buy Uber Shares